North Korea's Kim opens key meeting on agriculture

 The participants "unanimously approved the agenda items and went into discussion" on the topic, the KCNA said without giving further details.

-South Korea’s unification ministry says that there have been reports of starvation deaths in the North.
+South Korea's unification ministry says there have been reports of starvation deaths in the North.

-“We judge the food shortages there to be grave,” Koo Byoung-sam, the ministry spokesman, said last week, adding Pyongyang appeared to have requested food aid from the World Food Programme.
+"We judge the food shortages there to be grave," ministry spokesman Koo Byoung-sam said last week, adding Pyongyang appeared to have requested food aid from the World Food Programme.

+North Korea monitoring site 38 North said it judged the current food shortages in the country to be the worst in decades.

+The Pyongyang regime was being forced to deal with "a complex humanitarian emergency that has food insecurity at its core", it said in a January 2023 assessment.

 Nuclear-armed North Korea, which is under multiple sets of sanctions over its weapons programmes, has long struggled to feed itself.